jkk-research/wayp_plan_tools/README.md

 Multiple goal pursuit for vehicles / robots, an implementation of our [paper](https://hjic.mk.uni-pannon.hu/index.php/hjic/article/view/914)

 # `waypoint_to_target` node
-Reads the waypoint array and speeds, from that it creates singel or mutliple goal points.
+Reads the waypoint array and speeds, from that it creates single or mutliple goal points.

 It also provides a `/metrics_wayp` array topic with the following  elements:

 | Array element | Meaning
 | :--- | :---
-|`[0]` | current lateral distance to the waypoint
+|`[0]` | current lateral distance to the waypoint (cross-track error)
 |`[1]` | average lateral distance over time
 |`[2]` | current waypoint ID
 |`[3]` | target waypoint ID